CrossGeeks/FirebasePushNotificationPlugin/docs/NotificationActions.md

    }
 }
 ```
-There are a few types of notification action types that modifies the action behaviour when a button option is tapped:
+There are a few types of notification user actions which determines the behaviour of it when the button option is tapped:

 ```csharp
 public enum NotificationActionType